Cachexia: Epidemiology

 Accurate epidemiological data on the prevalence of cachexia is lacking due to changing diagnostic criteria and under-identification of people with the disorder.
 It is estimated that cachexia from any disease is estimated to affect more than 5 million people in the United States.
 The prevalence of cachexia is growing and estimated at 1% of the population.
 The prevalence is lower in Asia but due to the larger population, represents a similar burden.
 Cachexia is also a significant problem in South America and Africa.

-Within people with cancer, prevalence of cachexia was previously reported to range from 11%-71%.
-Recent updates show that 33%-51.8% of people with cancer develop cachexia, though current estimates of prevalence vary widely and may be unreliable due to absence of consensus guidelines for diagnosis, variability in cancer populations, and variability in timing of diagnosis.
+In people with cancer, prevalence of cachexia was previously reported to range from 11% to 71%.
+Recent updates show that 33%-51.8% of people with cancer develop cachexia, though estimates vary widely and may be unreliable due to absence of consensus guidelines for diagnosis, variability in cancer populations, and variability in timing of diagnosis.
 Specifically, the highest rates were seen in older populations as well as those with upper gastrointestinal, colorectal, and lung cancers, respectively.
 The prevalence increases in advanced cancer stages, affecting up to 80% of terminal cancer cases.

-The most frequent diseases causing cachexia in the United States are: 1) Cancer, 2) chronic heart failure, 3) chronic kidney disease, 4) COPD.
+The most frequent diseases causing cachexia in the United States are: 1) cancer, 2) chronic heart failure, 3) chronic kidney disease, 4) COPD.

 Cachexia contributes to significant loss of function and healthcare utilization.
 Estimates suggest that cachexia accounted for 177,640 hospital stays in 2016 in the United States.
 Cachexia is considered the immediate cause of death of many people with cancer, estimated between 22 and 40%.